abutler911/oc-glow-girl-site/README.md

-# OC Glow Girl landing page
+# OC Glow Girl - Activated Liquid Collagen Landing Page

-### This was a landing page created for a small business to be used to direct sales to the main company webpage
+Welcome to the repository of the OC Glow Girl Activated Liquid Collagen landing page.
+This project is the result of a focused and user-oriented effort to build a functional and attractive landing page for a small business.
+The purpose of the landing page is to effectively and efficiently direct potential customers to the main company webpage.

-### It is a very simple landing page using only HTML and CSS with Bootstrap
+The landing page uses straightforward and robust technologies including HTML, CSS, and Bootstrap to ensure maximum compatibility and responsive design across various devices and browsers.

+## Contribution and Feedback

+We believe in the power of community and the potential of open source to continually improve.
+Therefore, we welcome and appreciate any feedback you may have on this project.
+If you know of more efficient methods, better practices, or simply have ideas to improve or extend functionality, please don't hesitate to contribute or share your thoughts.

+For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are always welcome.

+Together, we can ensure that the OC Glow Girl Activated Liquid Collagen landing page remains a high-quality resource that truly serves the needs of its users.
+Thank you for your interest and support.